 Many companies offer Fibre Channel host adapters.
-The most common connectors for output used by Fibre Channel controllers are DB9 or High Speed Serial Device Connector (HSSDC).Adapter, 40-pin SCA to Twin-Ax 3-pin
+The most common connectors for output used by Fibre Channel controllers are DB9 or High Speed Serial Device Connector (HSSDC).

-Fibre Channel adapters are available from CS Electronics (949-475-9100, http://www.cs-electronics.com
+Fibre Channel adapters are available from CS Electronics (949-475-9100, http://www.cs-electronics.com ).

 Cabling between Controller and Adapter

 An external cable is needed to attach the Fibre Channel host adapter to the Twin-Ax 3-pin connectors on the adapter.
 This cable is available from CS Electronics (949-475-9100, http://www.cs-electronics.com ).
 This cable may only be available in segments; one segment HSSDC to DB9 male, and one segment DB9 female to two Twin-Ax 3-pin connectors.
 One cable or cable set is required per host adapter.

 Multiple drives can be connected together to form a continuous loop.
 One adapter kit is needed per drive.
 Interconnections between drives on the loop are made with the interconnect cables included with the adapter kit.
 The 2 Gigahertz adapter kits do not contain interconnect cables, and these must be purchased separately if needed.

 REFERENCE TO THIRD PARTIES AND THIRD PARTY WEB SITES.
 Seagate references third parties and third party products as an informational service only, it is not an endorsement or recommendation - implied or otherwise - of any of the listed companies.
 Seagate makes no warranty - implied or otherwise - regarding the performance or reliability of these companies or products.
 Each company listed is independent from Seagate and is not under the control of Seagate; therefore, Seagate accepts no responsibility for and disclaims any liability from the actions or products of the listed companies.
 You should make your own independent evaluation before conducting business with any company.
 To obtain product specifications and warranty information, please contact the respective vendor directly.
 There are links in this document that will permit you to connect to third-party web sites over which Seagate has no control.
 These links are provided for your convenience only and your use of them is at your own risk.
 Seagate makes no representations whatsoever about the content of any of these web sites.
 Seagate does not endorse or accept any responsibility for the content, or use, of any such web sites.